The United States of Dental Assisting

 What if I don’t want to start over in a new state?

 That is one of the biggest challenges as a dental assistant if you plan on moving.
-Since each state is different, you may find yourself not being able to work at the same level without more exams, education, or training.
-Although there is no hard-and-fast rule, there are a couple things you can do to make it easier to relocate:
+Since each state is different, you may not be able to work at the same level without more exams, education, or training.

 Attend a CODA-accredited program